sourcegraph/sourcegraph-public-snapshot/doc/api/graphql/search.md

 ## `src` CLI usage (easier than GraphQL)

 Putting together a comprehensive GraphQL search query can be difficult.
-For this reason, we created the [`src` CLI tool](https://github.com/sourcegraph/src-cli) which allows you to simply run a searc query and get the JSON results without constructing the GraphQL query:
+For this reason, we created the [`src` CLI tool](https://github.com/sourcegraph/src-cli) which allows you to simply run a search query and get the JSON results without constructing the GraphQL query:

 ```
 export SRC_ENDPOINT=https://sourcegraph.com
-export SRC_ACCESS_TOKEN=""
+export SRC_ACCESS_TOKEN=secret

-src search -json 'repogroup:sample error count:1'
+src search -json 'repogroup:sample error'
 ```

 You can then consume the JSON output directly, add `--get-curl` to get a `curl` execution line, and more.
 See [the `src` CLI tool](https://github.com/sourcegraph/src-cli) for more details.

-## Sourcegraph 3.7+: Paginated search
+## Sourcegraph 3.9+: Experimental paginated search

-To enable better programmatic consumption of search results, Sourcegraph 3.7 introduces the ability to consume an entire search result set via multiple paginated search requests.
-The results will be returned with a stable order (details below).
+To enable better programmatic consumption of search results, Sourcegraph 3.9 introduces the ability to consume an entire search result set via multiple paginated search requests.
+The results will be returned with a stable order (defined below).

-**The paginated search API is experimental.
+**The paginated search API is experimental and has some limitations.
 It is not yet ready for production use, but we are eager to hear feedback from early adopters as we work to further improve it.**

 #### Cursor-based pagination & request flow

 Sourcegraph's paginated search API is cursor-based.
 Each response contains a new cursor indicating where we left off when searching.
 It tells Sourcegraph where to continue when a future request with that cursor is made.
 The typical request flow looks something like:

-- Fetch results 0-100: `search(query:"some query", cursor:null, limit:100)`
+- Fetch results 0-100: `search(query:"some query", limit:100, cursor:null)`
-- Fetch results 100-200: `search(query:"some query", cursor:SearchResults.cursor, limit:100)`
+- Fetch results 100-200: `search(query:"some query", limit:100, cursor:"<SearchResults.cursor>")`
-- Fetch results 200-300: `search(query:"some query", cursor:SearchResults.cursor, limit:100)`
+- Fetch results 200-300: `search(query:"some query", limit:100, cursor:"<SearchResults.cursor>")`

-Until `SearchResults.finished` is `true` (indicating no more results are available).
+Until `SearchResults.finished` is `true` - indicating no more results are available.

 #### Choosing the right `limit`